physiopy/physiopy-governance/org-docs/ROLE_Community_Manager.md

 ## Current role definition

 Role definition co-designed by Mary and Rachael.
-The aspirational tasks (A) reflect interests/skills of Mary and Rachael so new community managers may want to edit/add.
+The aspirational tasks (A) reflect interests/skills of Mary and Rachael so new community managers may want to edit/add these when they onboard.
 The essential tasks (E) are likely to be more consistent across community managers.

 It is important to note that other SC members (and community members where appropriate) can contribute to the tasks below - it is the community manager's role to try to see they get done and keep the community on track.